AaHaHaa/gas_UPPE/README.md

 # gas_UPPE
 This is the shared package to simulate pulse propagation in a gas-filled hollow-core fiber with MM-UPPE.

 It solves the pulse propagation with RK4IP if single mode and MPA if multimode.
 Both scalar and polarized scenarios can be simulated.
-The gas encompasses inert and Raman-active gases ( $H_2$ ).
-Besides, it is implemented with an adaptive step-size control for both methods, which improves the performance and allow users to be free from worrying the reliability of a simulation.
+The gas encompasses inert (He, Ne, Ar, Kr, Xe) and Raman-active gases (H<sub>2</sub>, N<sub>2</sub>, O<sub>2</sub>, air, and CH<sub>4</sub>).
+Besides, it is implemented with an adaptive step-size control for both methods, which improves the performance and allows users to be free from worrying the reliability of a simulation.
 Photoionization is included as well.

 For multimode, GPU computations (with Nvidia cuda) is highly recommended.
 I have written a lot of cuda files to speed up simulations.
 It is controlled by "sim.gpu_yes=true or false".